Our Prayer Ministry

 Every Sunday we list requests for prayers in our bulletin for a variety of people, from those celebrating the birth of a baby to prayers of sympathy for those mourning and encouragement for those undergoing medical treatment.

-Be sure to list Trinity as your congregation when you are hospitalized so your name can be included in these prayers.
+Be sure to contact Trinity when you are hospitalized or have other public prayer requests so your name can be included in these prayers.

 Contact the office to include names on this list.